dimuthulakshan/backend-challenge/README.md

   is configured in the related campaign.</p>

 <p>
-  Edit the index.js file and implement the <b>"/scan/:codeId"</b> endpoint so that it redirects to the correct URL defined in the campaign.
+  Edit the index.js file and implement the <b>"/scan/:codeId"</b> endpoint so that it redirects to the correct URL defined in the campaign (redirect_url).
-  Use the repositories available to query data in the database as needed.
+  Use the available repositories to query data in the database as needed.
+The repositories are already imported in the index.js file.
   All data is mocked and stored in JSON files in the mock_data directory.
   Below is a schema of the database tables.
 </p>